tolgaerok/nixos-kde/README.md

 ### Locate the imports section in the file.
 It will look like this: ###

+*This is the default layout on new install*
   ```
   imports =
   [ # Include the results of the hardware scan.